Cape Verdean Americans: U.S. states with the largest Cape Verdean-Americans populations

-Cape Verdean immigration continues to this day.
-Dorchester, Massachusetts; Brockton, Massachusetts; Taunton, Massachusetts; New Bedford, Massachusetts; Pawtucket, Rhode Island; and Onset, Massachusetts are the fastest-growing new immigrant communities in the United States.
+Dorchester, Massachusetts, Brockton, Massachusetts, Taunton, Massachusetts, New Bedford, Massachusetts, Pawtucket, Rhode Island, and Onset, Massachusetts are the new immigrant communities of Cape Verdean Americans in the United States.

 There are an estimated 265,000 Cape Verdean immigrants and their descendants living in the United States, according to a June 2007 article in The New York Times.

 Cape Verdean Americans reside mostly in Massachusetts and Rhode Island.

 Assimilation

-The Cape Verdeans suffered discrimination when they came to America.
+Cape Verdeans suffered discrimination when they came to America.
 Cape Verdeans retained a unique culture apart from African Americans.
-This was especially true for those who settled outside the Cape Verde environments concentrated in New England, and settled in the Midwest.
-The Cape Verdeans maintained their own ethnic identity and lived in separate communities from Afro Americans.
-However, during the civil rights struggles of the 60s, the Cape Verdeans saw similarities between their own struggle and that of African Americans and emerged a sense of solidarity with them.
-While some islands have a heavy European-descended population, most Cape Verdeans have African ancestry mixed with European and Moorish Jews.
+This was especially true for those who settled outside the Cape Verdean communities concentrated in New England, and settled in the Midwest.
+Cape Verdeans maintained their own ethnic identity and lived in separate communities from African Americans.
+However, during the civil rights struggles of the 60s, Cape Verdeans saw similarities between their own struggle and that of African Americans and emerged a sense of solidarity with them.
+While some islands have a heavy European-descended population, most Cape Verdeans have African ancestry mixed with European and Sephardic Jewish heritage.
 Because later people from all over the world settled in Cape Verde, not only Europeans, the population is one of the most unusual ethnic melting pots in the world.
-Due to this uniqueness, most Cape Verdeans choose to cite "Cape Verdean" as their race, which not only reflects a strong sense of patriotism, but a sense of community that is only found among Cape Verdeans regardless of skin tone.
+Due to this uniqueness, most Cape Verdeans choose to cite "Cape Verdean" as their race, which not only reflects a strong sense of patriotism, but a sense of community that is found among Cape Verdeans regardless of skin tone.

-For well over a century, the U.S. has hosted the largest proportion of the worldwide Cape Verdean diaspora residing in any one nation.
+For well over a century, the U.S. has hosted the largest proportion of the worldwide Cape Verdean diaspora residing in any individual nation.

 One important consequence of the technological development in recent decades has been the emergence of Cape Verdean transnationalism on the Internet.
 Sónia Melo discusses how Cape Verdean websites have become important for linking diaspora communities with each other, for maintaining ties with Cape Verde, and for the local politics of emigrant communities in their countries of residence.

 Additionally, some Cape Verdeans have a lighter skin color than Africans from the continent.
 This partially comes from the fact that in the beginning, Portuguese encouraged miscegenation between Portuguese colonizers and the members of African colonies throughout their empire (with the government often rewarding soldiers and officials with monetary or land benefits if they married indigenous people).
 Also, the prime location and solidarity found in the island allowed for interracial relationships to develop without traditional suppression.
-As a result, when it comes to hair textures, skin and eye colores there are a wide variety ranging from blue and blond eyes on the islands of Fogo and Brava, to crisp and darker shades on the island of Santiago.
+As a result, when it comes to hair textures, skin and eye colors there are a wide variety ranging from blue eyes and blonde hair on the islands of Fogo and Brava, to crisp and darker shades on the island of Santiago.
 Yet it is not uncommon for nuclear families to have a variety of tones and textures for members.
 The uniqueness of Cape Verdeans is reflected in the Massachusetts census permitting a "Cape-Verdean" check-box for ethnic identification.